 Stock Rover is a third-party stock research software and is one of the best options for fundamental investors but the technical analysis tools are good too.
 The platform has in-depth charting tools and an interactive stock screener to comb through stocks and funds that fit your metrics.

 You can also find investing ideas using premade filters that copy the investment strategies of famous investors and hedge fund managers.
 This service requires a paid subscription to get the best research tools.

 Here’s our full Stock Rover review to learn more.

-Online broker TD Ameritrade is well-known for its powerful thinkorswim platform.
+Online broker Charles Schwab, after its acquisition of TD Ameritrade, how operates the well-known and powerful thinkorswim platform.
 There is a desktop, web, and mobile version and each has its own strengths and limitations.